Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data: Finitely many inequivalent maximal Hamiltonian torus actions on a compact symplectic four-manifold

-We now use our understanding of the cohomology ring and invariants of a Hamiltonian $S^1\acts M^4$ to provide a soft proof that there are finitely many maximal torus actions on such a manifold.
-If we do not restrict to {\em maximal} torus actions, then there are infinitely many Hamiltonian actions on any toric $4$-manifold.
+We now use our understanding of the cohomology ring and invariants of a Hamiltonian $S^1\acts (M^4,\omega)$ to provide a soft proof that there are finitely many maximal torus actions on a fixed, compact, connected, four-dimensional symplectic manifold $(M,\omega)$.
+If we do not restrict to maximal torus actions, then there are infinitely many Hamiltonian tours actions on any four-dimensional symplectic manifold that admits a toric action.
 For example, for every relatively prime positive integers $(m,n)$, there is a Hamiltonian circle action on $(\CP^2,\omega_{\FS})$ whose graph has three edges of labels $m,n,m+n$, as in Figure~\ref{fig:circle on cp2}(c).
 These actions are non-equivalent, and they all extend to the unique toric action on $(\CP^2,\omega_{\FS})$.

 In her monograph, Karshon established that a Hamiltonian circle action extends to a toric action if and only if each fixed surface has genus zero and each non-extremal level set for the moment map contains at most two non-free orbits \cite[Proposition 5.21]{karshon}.
 In particular, every maximal circle action on $(M,\omega)$ has either \begin{itemize}[leftmargin=1in] \item[(Case I)] two fixed surfaces; or \item[(Case II)] exactly one fixed surface. \end{itemize} For a maximal circle action, then, if $g(\Sigma)=0$, then the decorated graph with respect to any metric must have at least $3$ chains.
 Karshon also showed that if $M=\CP^2$ or is obtained from an $S^2$-bundle over $S^2$ by at most one symplectic blowup, then every effective circle action extends to a toric action.